-Samuel Walker has been working at the Alfred Herrhausen Gesellschaft since 2018 in the project area Europe.
-Following his bachelor studies at Columbia University, he received a master’s degree in Philosophy at the Freie Universität Berlin.
-He is now pursuing a second master’s degree in International Relations (EU Studies) from the Free University of Berlin.
+Samuel Walker has been with the Alfred Herrhausen Gesellschaft since 2018 in the project area Europe.
+Following his bachelor studies at Columbia University, he received master’s degrees in Philosophy as well as International Relations (EU Studies) from the Free University of Berlin.

 Alexandra Hunger is our project assistant in the project area Cities since 2019.
 She has obtained a Master of Arts in Philosophy and Economics at University Bayreuth, with a master thesis on the Berlin Senate program „Social City“.
 Since 2018, she has begun a second degree course in architecture at Technical University Cottbus.